 • Mrs. Leonard’s Kitchen: Supervised by chefs who have trained at restaurants in New York City and Las Vegas, the heart of the new store’s open concept kitchen is a hearth-like stone wall.
 The kitchen also boasts ovens, grills, a wok, a rotisserie, and an open prep area for Stew’s culinary team of 50 as they prepare 100+ foods to-go.
 Many of our customers most-loved recipes – including meatballs, our award-winning soups, Bolognese sauce, and a zesty tomato roasted salmon dish – come directly from the recipe box of Mrs. Marianne Leonard, wife of store founder Stew Sr. The store will also offer a catering department offering a variety of dishes, from tender filet mignon and roasted turkey to a selection of side dishes, sushi platters, sandwiches, chicken wings and more.

-Customers can expect to see some additional surprises while shopping in East Meadow, such as three 55” monitors built into the floor at the front of the store, which will feature social media customer driven content, news and events.
-A number of pieces salvaged from old barns from New England and Amish Country dating to the early 1900s will be incorporated into the design, including reclaimed wood, milk crates, ladders, wagon wheels, and fruit bins.
-There will be a custom-made chandelier featuring milk bottles hanging in the Dairy section while the Butcher Shoppe will feature antique wagon wheels, barn doors, and a 16 foot-wide steer horn.
-There will also be more than a dozen animatronic shows located throughout the new store in East Meadow; new animatronic shows will include a skateboarding Bobby Banana, soaring cows of the Stew-Mont Stakes, and dancing Avocado Girls.
+Customers can expect to see some additional surprises while shopping in East Meadow, such as three 55” monitors built into the floor at the front of the store, which feature social media customer driven content, news and events.
+A number of pieces salvaged from old barns from New England and Amish Country dating to the early 1900s were incorporated into the design, including reclaimed wood, milk crates, ladders, wagon wheels, and fruit bins.
+There is a custom-made chandelier featuring milk bottles hanging in the Dairy section while the Butcher Shoppe features antique wagon wheels, barn doors, and a 16 foot-wide steer horn.
+There are also be more than a dozen animatronic shows located throughout the new store in East Meadow; new animatronic shows will include a skateboarding Bobby Banana, soaring cows of the Stew-Mont Stakes, and dancing Avocado Girls.